afterworkdevelopments/gulp-marionettist-project/README.md

-# gulp-marionetist-project
+# gulp-marionettist-project

-It's a gulp plugin that generates a project folder structure for [marionetist](https://github.com/afterworkdevelopments/marionetist) projects, mainly focused in hybrid mobile apps with cordova, but  it can be used for normal static SPA.
+It's a gulp plugin that generates a project folder structure for [marionettist](https://github.com/afterworkdevelopments/marionettist) projects, mainly focused in hybrid mobile apps with cordova, but  it can be used for normal static SPA.

 ### Install

 ```
-  npm install gulp-marionetist-project --save
+  npm install gulp-marionettist-project --save
 ```

 ## Example: Gulpfile.coffee